 Furthermore, a spokesperson for Iran’s Civil Aviation Organization has confirmed that four wide body jets have been delivered to Iran in “recent days.”
 Tt seems highly likely that these jets will be going to Mahan Air, Iran’s largest private airline.
 Mahan Air already flies several Airbus A340s, most of which used to fly for Lufthansa and Virgin Atlantic back in the day.

 Interestingly the flights operated with the code “MANXXXX” (with “XXXX” being four numbers).
 “MAN” isn’t an airline code, but it sorta kinda sounds like it could stand for Mahan Air, no?

 While I can’t personally vouch for this, rumor has it that at least two of the Airbus A340s may be headed to Syrian Airlines and Venezelua’s Conviasa, as those airlines are also impacted by sanctions.
-Conviasa, for example, operates some fascinating routes, including Caracas to Tehran, and Caracas to Moscow.
+Conviasa, for example, operates some fascinating routes, including Caracas to Tehran, Caracas to Moscow, and Caracas to Damascus.